England to Barbados

 John and Sarah had had at least 6 children: Sarah, John, George, Dorothy, Elizabeth, and Jonathan.
 Jonathan, the youngest, was born on St. Helena on July 14, 1705.
 Tragically, John passed away in September, only three months later.
 In his will he left his wife Sarah 1/3 of all his real and personal estate, and requested that the other 2/3 be divided equally among his children Langley, 373-374.
 Thus young Jonathan inherited 192 acres of Island real estate.

 On May 16, 1732 Jonathan married Mary Ann Chaplin, daughter of John and Phoebe Chaplin, fellow residents of St. Helena's Island Smith 140.
 Mary Ann was born on July 22, 1716 and baptized Dec.
 24, 1734 by Reverend Lewis Jones of the Church of England.
 The same reverend officiated at Jonathan and Mary Ann's wedding Smith 47.
+The original St. Helena's parish church where the wedding likely took place was built in Beaufort in 1724 and remains in the same location today, having been last enlarged in 1842.

 While the St. Helena's Parish Register shows that Jonathan wasn't christened until he was nearly 21, on May 4, 1726 Smith 140, the church seems to have been an important part of his later life.
 Illustrating this, on August 21, 1756 Jonathan transferred to three trustees two acres on St. Helena Island containing a "chapel & vestry room for the public worship of God according to the Church of England."
 Langley 132 These buildings, not quite completed at the time of the land transfer, were built of tabby, a concrete made from lime, sand and oyster shells.
 In a book about the families of Hilton Head Island by the Rev. Robert Peeples, Peeples writes that Jonathan and his son William helped build that church on St. Helena together.
 The church was burned in a forest fire in 1888, but the tabby walls remain Peeples 3.
 On an historical note, the Penn Center, one of the first schools for freed slaves, was built across the street from the church following the Civil War.
 It was in a cabin on the Penn Center campus that Martin Luther King Jr. drafted his "I Have a Dream" speech.